patrickdappollonio/http-server/docs/directory-listing.md

 ![Directory listing](../img/sample-site.png)

+### Title change

+The page title can be changed with the `--title` option (or one of the available options via environment variables or configuration file).
+The default value is `HTTP File Server`, but you can change it to whatever you want.

+### Hiding developer links

+While I would appreciate you leaving the links to this repository, I understand it's not often the case these can be kept.
+To hide the links, use the `--hide-links` option (or one of the available options via environment variables or configuration file).

 ### File highlighting

 `http-server` includes support for highlighting files in the UI.
 Useful when you want to direct the end user's attention toward one or more files being shown via the directory listing feature.
 To "highlight" a file, `CTRL+Shift+Click` (or `CMD+Shift+Click` on macOS) on the file name in the UI.
 This will add a URL parameter with the files selected and you can share this URL with end users.